MicrosoftDocs/sdk-api/sdk-api-src/content/msimeapi/nf-msimeapi-iimeplugindictdictionarylist-getdictionariesinuse.md

 ## -description

-Obtains the list of Dictionay IDs (<b>GUID</b>) of the IME plug-in dictionaries which are in use by IME, with their creation dates and encryption flags.
+Obtains the list of Dictionary IDs (<b>GUID</b>) of the IME plug-in dictionaries which are in use by IME, with their creation dates and encryption flags.

 ## -parameters